This page summarizes the main rules regulating the entry and residence in France of extra-European students.

 - First application for a "student" resident card

-If your "student" visa has a duration not exceeding three months and is marked "card to be solicited upon arrival in France" you will have to apply for a student resident card at the Prefecture of Gironde or at University of Bordeaux’s resident card unit at the start of the academic year.
+If your "student" visa has a duration not exceeding three months and is marked "card to be solicited upon arrival in France" you will have to apply for a student resident card at the start of the academic year.
+For more information on this procedure, please consult this page.

 - "Student" resident card renewal

-If your university course extends beyond the duration of your VLS-TS visa or your first "student" resident card, you must renew it in within the two months preceding its expiry, at the Prefecture of Gironde or the University of Bordeaux’s resident card unit.
+If your university course extends beyond the duration of your VLS-TS visa or your first "student" resident card, you must renew it in within the two months preceding its expiry.
+For more information on this procedure, please consult this page.

 - "Job seeker/new business creator" resident card

-If your university course is coming to an end and gives rise to graduation, you can apply for the "Job seeker/new business creator" resident card (RECE), either with the Prefecture of Gironde, the University of Bordeaux’s resident card unit, or the Consulate of your country of residence up until 4 years after graduation.
+If your university course is coming to an end and gives rise to graduation, you can apply for the "Job seeker/new business creator" resident card (RECE), either with the Prefecture of Gironde or the Consulate of your country of residence up until 4 years after graduation.